Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Meaning you may have to eat up to 3 apples, 5 zucchinis, or 15 (!) grapes to get all the nutrients you think you are getting from just one!

-Food Freshness
+Decreasing Food Freshness

 Another often overlooked factor in the nutrient density equation is food freshness.

-Most supermarket foods are now anywhere from weeks to months old.
+Compare this to us modern humans: most supermarket foods are now anywhere from weeks to months old.
 And after we buy them, we store them in our pantries, refrigerators and freezers before they are finally eaten.

 Why is food freshness important?